Frequently Asked Questions about MortgagesFor more answers, call Zachery Adam

 Is it better to get a fixed-rate mortgage or an adjustable-rate mortgage?

 The most common mortgages on the markets have a set duration, such as 30 years, and a fixed rate that stays the same for the life of the loan.
 But those aren’t the only options available for California home buyers.
 When you talk with an independent mortgage lender, like Zachery Adam, you’ll learn about all your options.
 The right mortgage loan for you can depend on a lot of factors.
 An adjustable rate mortgage, or ARM, can save money for some homebuyers.
 No loan is one-size-fits-all.
 Zachery, with GoPrime Mortgage, Inc. can work with you to find the right match to buy a home in the Bay Area.

 What do I need to apply for a mortgage loan?

-Don’t Be Shy
+Don’t be Shy

-Be sure to check the Glossary for definitions of mortgage terms and concepts.
 Did we miss a question on our Frequently Asked Questions about Mortgages page?
-Call Zachery with Prime Mortgage Lending and Equity Services, Inc.at 828-242-4780 or send him a message if you have mortgage questions not listed here.
-We could add your question to our Frequently Asked Questions about Mortgages.
+Call Zachery with GoPrime Mortgage, Inc.at 831-226-1210 or send him a message if you have any additional questions.